luisarizmendi/openshift-edge-demos/demos/ztp/README.md

-crear namespace "example-sno" con los secrets
+crear namespace "demo-ztp" con los secrets

 cat ~/pull-secret | base64 -w0

+assisted can take time while populating

+check that new argocd repo pod is generated and not in pedning because no resources